2022 Michigan gubernatorial election: Analysis

 Whitmer led Dixon in most of the polls.
 Most Republican donors chose not to fund campaign ads for Dixon, causing the TV airwaves to be dominated by ads for Whitmer, which included negative ads against Dixon.
 Whitmer also spent a lot more in digital advertising compared to Dixon.
 Abortion rights, which were on the ballot in the same election, were the subject of negative ads against Dixon, who opposed abortion rights.
 Although aggregate polling had Whitmer up by about 3%, and a last-minute poll by Trafalgar Group had Dixon ahead by 1%, the election was not close.
 Whitmer defeated Dixon at the same time Michigan voters approved a ballot measure that would guarantee abortion rights in the Michigan constitution.
 Democrats swept the other statewide partisan races and won control of both the state House and state Senate.
 This marked the first time Democrats took control of both houses of the Michigan legislature since 1984.

 Exit polls found that Whitmer won nearly 70% of college-educated White women and 94% of Black voters.
+This was the first election since 1990 in which the winner was from the same party as the incumbent president, and the first time that the incumbent was a Democrat since 1950.

-Despite Dixon's loss, she managed to flip Gogebic County in the Upper Peninsula (which had voted for Whitmer in 2018), making this the first election since 1932 where a Democrat won the Michigan governor's mansion without carrying Gogebic County.
+Despite Dixon's loss, she managed to flip Gogebic County in the Upper Peninsula (which last voted for a Republican in 1998), making this the first election since 1932 where a Democrat won the Michigan governor's mansion without carrying Gogebic County.
 Conversely, Whitmer flipped the counties of Benzie and Grand Traverse; the last time the Democratic candidate won these counties were 2006 and 1986, respectively.